Milton–Madison Bridge: Description

 Built by J.G.
 White Engineering Corp., construction was started in 1928, and completed in 1929, at the cost of $1,365,101.84.
 It was opened for traffic on December 20, 1929.
+During the winter of 1933, the bridge was briefly closed for three days due to ice accumulation on the lower truss members, marking the first recorded weather-related closure in its history.

-Originally a toll bridge, on November 1, 1947 at noon the toll was removed.
+In 1939, the bridge was purchased by the state of Kentucky.
+Originally a toll bridge, on November 1, 1947, at noon the toll was removed.
+In 1970, Kentucky sold rights to the side of the bridge in Indiana to that state.

-In 1997 the bridge was refurbished.
+In 1997 the bridge was refurbished with a new deck and other improvements.
 This was after a 1995 study which could not agree on a new bridge location, so $10 million was used for the refurbishment.

-Replacement

-The bridge was replaced in the first half of the 2010s, as the original bridge was "functionally obsolete" and "structurally deficient."
+By 2009, the original bridge was considered functionally obsolete and structurally deficient.
 It had a sufficiency rating of 33 out of a possible 100; its superstructure condition rating was considered "poor".
 Modern trucks were unable to safely use the old bridge.
-One of the boons of the new bridge would be to aid a $20 million "resort and entertainment center" where a cotton mill once stood.
+It carried approximately 10,000 cars a day.

+Current bridge

+Planning and construction

 A Milton–Madison bridge study was begun by the Indiana Department of Transportation and Kentucky Transportation Cabinet on August 26, 2008.
 The study had to take in account the Madison Historic District, which is a National Historic Landmark, and the National Environmental Policy Act.
+As of 2009, one of the boons of the new bridge would be to aid a $20 million "resort and entertainment center" where a cotton mill once stood.
+The Indiana Department of Transportation (INDOT), in a partnership with the Kentucky Transportation Cabinet (KYTC), designed a new bridge to replace the original bridge.
+The new project was headed mostly by INDOT.